jhonatantft/resume/README.md

 ## About me
 I am driven by well-applied knowledge.
-I learn by doing, teaching and reading, few things make me as happy as learning and teaching.
-Even subjects not related to technology are great for learning, with such knowledge it's possible to reach an open mind to various possibilities.

 ## Education
 **Bachelor of Computer Science** - [Univali](https://www.univali.br/) - 2016 - Present